 13. Sing Into a Microphone Oftentimes

-People when first listen to their voice in speakers they amazed at the difference in sound.
+People when first listen to their voices in speakers they are amazed at the difference in sound.
 They think of that

 Am I sound like this?

-Because mics don’t hear you in that way a real people hears.
+Because mics don’t hear you in the way real people hear.
 And, when you hear your recorded voice, it sounds different from your original voice.
-Although, this voice is not bad it’s totally different and make you bother about it.
+Although, this voice is not bad it’s totally different and makes you bother about it.

 So, why your voice sounds different in mics?

 Let me clear it up.